Govinda-Fichtner/MacbookSetup/README.md

    - While valuable for users, they're not essential for validating the setup process

 This targeted testing approach ensures that:
-- CI runs remain efficient (typically under 15 minutes)
+- Test runs remain efficient
 - Core functionality is thoroughly validated
 - The setup script's reliability is maintained